 In other words, you’v e done this exercise and written it out, not just read about it.
 How do you make sure that it translates into what you want to happen?

-Every day, read your vision for 2015 many times, and enjoy the contrast effect.
-Eventually , you will only need to read the way you want it to be.
+Every day, read your vision for 2018 morning and night, and enjoy the contrast effect.
+Eventually, you will only need to read the way you want it to be.
 Keep reading it, when you get up, when you have a spare moment, when you are heading to work.

 - You are entirely focused on what you want to happen and become immersed in it

 - You start to experience it internally as “real” and plausible

 - You naturally feel motivated to take actions, as you begin to notice opportunities all around you